TIY-Austin-Front-End-Engineering/Curriculum/INSTALL.md

 ### npm packages
 > A streaming build system.

-Using iTerm run the command `npm install -g gulp yo`.
+Using iTerm run the command `npm install -g gulp yo mocha eslint htmlhint csslint alarner/generator-tiyfe`.

 ### Slack Desktop and Mobile Apps
 > Slack brings all your communication together in one place.
 It's real-time messaging, archiving and search for modern teams.